vorble/SelfNetFS/MANUAL.md

 Return value:

 * Will throw a `SNFS.SNFSError` error upon failure to log in.
-* Will return a `SNFS.SNFSSession` object upon success.
+* Will return a `SNFS.Session` object upon success.

 Example: